ryucoder/source-code-maker/README.md

 # Example No.4 :
-If the main.py file was inside the desktop folder and absolute path is given, a new file would be created in the folder that you specify as the abs_path
+If the main.py file was inside the desktop folder and absolute path is given, <br>
+a new file would be created in the folder that you specify as the abs_path <br>

 ***** main.py *****